graphile/migrate/README.md

   graphile-migrate watch           Runs any un-executed committed migrations and
                                    then runs and watches the current migration, re-running it on any change.
-For development. graphile-migrate current         Runs any un-executed committed migrations and then runs the current migration.
+For development. graphile-migrate current         Runs any un-executed committed migrations, as well as the current migration.
 For
                                    development.
   graphile-migrate commit          Commits the current migration into the
                                    `committed/` folder, resetting the current